rems-project/cn-tutorial/README.md

 View the tutorial here: https://rems-project.github.io/cn-tutorial/

+Note: the current tutorial text is not yet updated for a recent change in CN (treating C integers as mathematical integers with range constraints).

 ## Acknowledgment of Support and Disclaimer

 This material is based upon work supported by the Air Force Research Laboratory